Krafty-Unicorn/kraftyunicorn/contact.markdown

 # Email

-Feel free to contact me with any quetions you may have [kris@kraftyunicorn.com](mailto:kris@kraftyunicorn.com)
+Feel free to contact me with any questions you may have!
+[kris@kraftyunicorn.com](mailto:kris@kraftyunicorn.com)